-After much research and analysis of credit card processors, we recommend Stripe as the best online credit card processor for small business.
+After much research and analysis of credit card processors, we recommend Stripe as the best online credit card processor for small business in 2018.

 Ease of use

 Stripe users, including the small business owners we spoke with, rave about how easy the service is to use.
-So we decided to find out ourselves.
 Stripe isn't just easy to use for businesses, but it simplifies checkout for customers as well.

 For businesses.
 To start using Stripe, simply sign up for an account, fill out your business and bank information, activate your account, and choose a processing method (more on this below).
 From our experience, registration and setup were a breeze.
 The process was very straightforward and presented in a clean, intuitive way, so it only took a few moments to get our accounts up and running.
-We also liked how a collection of how-to guides greeted us when we first signed in, which helped us get started instead of blindly navigating the service.
+A collection of how-to guides greeted us when we first signed in, which helped us get started instead of blindly navigating the service.

 For customers.
 As an online store owner, it's important to make sure that your storefront is as easy to use as possible for customers.
 This includes having a hassle-free checkout process to help close the sale and prevent abandoned carts.
 With Stripe, customers can check out quickly by simply clicking on a buy button and entering their credit card information.
 And if you use a full-featured shopping cart, Stripe also uses as few steps as possible to complete a sale.